 I have yet to see an answer to the question what steps the PAS took to verify that the finder found it where he said he did before they created the record which is now the basis of the Christie's sales spiel.
 Several military buffs have independently echoed my "Balkan" associations (see the Roman Army Talk forum).

 it is interesting to note that of the six known helmets of the Silistra-Type (to which the mask would belong [in Junkelmann's typology, part of Robinson's CSB]) two are from Bulgaria (Chatalka-CSB12 and Silistra-CSB06), two said to be from Bulgaria (Ex-Guttmann AG 449 and AG 813 [CSB08]), one from Serbia (Smederovo-CSB25) and one from the Netherlands (Roomburgh-CSB07).
-So it cannot be ruled out that the Crosby Garrett helmet perhaps was manufactured in Eastern Europe.Nor can it be ruled out that it was found there.
-I therefore repeat the question: since the find is of a type rare in Britain, comes from an unlikely findspot and has corrosion products unlike those of local finds, how do we know the PAS is not being used here to 'launder' a 'hot' find from elsewhere?
+So it cannot be ruled out that the Crosby Garrett helmet perhaps was manufactured in Eastern Europe.Nor, in the absence of firm and verifiable information, can it actually be ruled out that it was originally found there.
+I therefore repeat the rhetorical question: since the find is of a type rare in Britain, comes from an unlikely findspot and has corrosion products unlike those of local finds, how do we know for sure that the PAS is not being used here to 'launder' a 'hot' find from elsewhere?
 Why does the PAS not want to answer the question of the steps they took to verify the claim?
 (I wrote last week to Roger Bland, the Lancs and Cumbria FLO and Sally Worrell the finds specialist responsible for this record.
 None of them have so far replied on this issue).

 No, the problem is not that Christies did the cleaning, the problem is that some young bloke hoiked out over sixty pieces of ancient bronze sheet with no record of where they lay with respect to each other, what else was in the vicinity.
 When he "reported it" to the PAS it was already in pieces and already out of the ground, and according to what other metal detectorists say, the finder was not even at the beginning willing to admit where the object was from.
 As any "responsible detectorist" will tell you, there is no point in reporting finds to the PAS without the findspots, which rather makes his visit to the PAS pointless (and perhaps the PAS will tell us what else this person has recorded with the PAS and under what circumstances).